smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 12. In the top navigation, select the `speakers` and `sessions` links.

     ![A screenshot of the web site showing no data displayed.](media/Ex2-Task3.11.png "Web site home page")

+    >**Note**: If you face any error while accessing the web page.
+Please wait for a minute and try accessing the external endpoint again as the web page takes few seconds to load for the first time.

 ### Task 4: Review Azure Monitor for Containers